skanwal/GATK-CaseStudy/Readme.md

-The data used in the study is provided in DataAvailability.md file
+The information about data used in the study is provided in DataAvailability directory.

 GATKWorkflow-Cpipe contains the instructions to implement GATK workflow using an examplar approach from "Bioinformatics prebuilt Pipelines".